First participant dosed in the RESOLUTESM trial, a Phase 1/2 dose-escalation study of SPK-3006

 Enrollment of approximately 20 total study participants is ongoing

-“We are honored to have the first participant dosed in this clinical trialA research study that tests new treatments or approaches in people.
-More, which we hope will lead us to introduce a novel therapeutic option for patients living with late-onset Pompe diseaseA form of Pompe disease that begins after infancy and usually progresses more slowly.
-More,” said Principal Investigator Tahseen Mozaffar, M.D., University of California Irvine Health.
+“We are honored to have the first participant dosed in this clinical trialA research study that tests new treatments or approaches in people., which we hope will lead us to introduce a novel therapeutic option for patients living with late-onset Pompe disease,” said Principal Investigator Tahseen Mozaffar, M.D., University of California Irvine Health.